Our Performance Promise - order with complete confidence

-Broadband speeds delivered by 4G networks are improving all the time and the latest independent research shows today's average 4G download speeds across the UK as being above 32 Mbps with EE 4G, above 24 Mbps with Vodafone 4G and above 21 Mbps with Three 4G, which is more than sufficient for any typical internet-based activities - including streaming of HD video.
+Broadband speeds delivered by 4G networks are improving all the time and the latest independent research shows today's average 4G download speeds across the UK for the networks we use as being above 25 Mbps, which is more than sufficient for any typical internet-based activities - including multiple streaming of HD video.
 Those are the performance expectations which we always set when discussing 4G broadband with any potential new customer.

 Please note: these are the average speeds that 4G users can expect across the UK and very definitely not the misleading "up to" or "maximum possible" speeds quoted by many other broadband suppliers.

-Plus, they aren't just numbers that we've come up with ourselves - they have been independently audited and verified, as you can see for yourself by clicking here.
+Plus, these aren't just numbers that we've dreamt up - they have been independently collected and verified, as you can see for yourself by clicking here.

-Theoretically and under perfect conditions, 4G broadband can offer simply blistering speeds of up to 150 Mbps download and 50 Mbps upload - but in the real world, such levels are very unlikely.
+It is true that theoretically and under perfect conditions, 4G broadband can achieve simply blistering speeds of up to 150 Mbps download and 50 Mbps upload - but in the real world, such levels are very unlikely.
+We do have more than a few very happy customers getting 4G broadband download speeds in excess of 90 Mbps, but they happen to live in close proximity to a 4G mast - and that is unusual.

-Which is precisely why we have always thought it by far the fairest to quote the average 4G broadband speeds that customers can expect - instead of the "up to" or "theoretically maximum possible" speeds so often quoted by other broadband providers, but which in reality are almost never anywhere near attainable.
+Which is precisely why we have always thought it by far the fairest to only ever quote the average 4G broadband speeds that customers can expect - instead of the "up to" or "theoretically maximum possible" speeds so often quoted by other broadband providers, but which in reality are almost never anywhere near attainable.

 In summary, when it comes to 4G broadband performance, we're very firm believers in erring on the side of under-promising, then over-delivering, rather than the other way around.